🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Register a Montenegrin d.o.o.

 Incorporate a d.o.o.
 (Društvo sa ograničenom odgovornošću — limited liability company) with the Central Registry of the Commercial Court of Montenegro.
 The minimum statutory capital for a d.o.o. is just EUR 1, making incorporation extremely low-cost.
-Additional capital per license type must then be injected before the CBCG application.
+Additional capital per licence type must then be injected before the CBCG application.

 1–2 weeks